 patent-pending minerial processing technology

-Zeotech aims to become Australia’s first manufacturer of synthetic zeolites and holds novel and proprietary mineral processing technologies, developed by The University of Queensland, for the manufacture (synthesizing) of zeolites.
+Zeotech aims to become Australia’s first manufacturer of zeolites and holds novel and proprietary mineral processing technologies, developed by The University of Queensland, for the manufacture (synthesizing) of zeolites.
 The patent-pending technologies possess the potential to significantly reduce the cost of manufacturing zeolites, compared to conventional production processes.

 - Synthesis of adsorption material – entered National Phase Application(s) (October 2021)